 You are invited to participate at the 53rd National Association for Workforce Improvement conference in Chicago, Illinois, June 2019.
 NAWI members will be taking a serious look at CTE of the future.

-The first day will feature speakers and interactive sessions followed by the NAWI President’s Reception in the evening.
+The first conference sessions day will feature speakers and interactive sessions followed by the NAWI President’s Reception in the evening.

-The second day will be National Science Foundation (NSF) Community College Day, including a keynote panel and an NSF grant workshop.
-Please plan to attend the NSF luncheon where leaders of Advanced Technological Education and other NSF programs will discuss programs, grants, and ways that you can become more involved with exciting National Science Foundation funded programs, centers, and projects.
+The second day will be National Science Foundation (NSF) Community College (and High School) Day.
+Learn about NSF funding opportunities from program officers, learn about developing project ideas, learn about the merit review process, and participate in a mock panel review.
+We will discuss programs, grants, and ways that you can become more involved with exciting National Science Foundation funded programs, centers, and projects.

 The 2019 conference in Chicago brings together practitioners who will share their experience and expertise to help you grow a renewed culture of innovation in your region.
 Conference attendees include staff from secondary schools, community colleges, and technical institutes, as well as government leaders in workforce development and representatives of business, industry, and labor.